thuctran289/ExercisesInC/reading_questions/thinkos.md

 ### Memory management

 1) Which memory management functions would you expect to take constant time?
 Which ones take time proportional to the size of the allocated chunk?
+Assuming that sbrk is a constant time function, which I think it is due to it being a location of a stack, then I would expect malloc and free to be constant time due to basically just dealing with the validity of the space.
+It just handles the address + any metadata associated with it.
+This is in constrasts to realloc and calloc which would neccesitate actually iterating over each element in memory to either copy/zero it.

 2) For each of the following memory errors, give an example of something that might go wrong:

 a) Reading from unallocated memory.
+You might be able to get a segfault which indicates access of an unauthorized piece of data.
+On the case where this doesn't happen, you might get values that are essentially garbage.
+These garbage values can do really strange stuff to the rest of the program because of the potential for invalid numbers.

 b) Writing to unallocated memory.
+This may cause another issues with other memory due to possibly overwriting the data structures used to implement malloc and free ( the metadata).

 c) Reading from a freed chunk.
+See reading from unallocated memory.
 d) Writing to a freed chunk.
+See writing to unallocated memory.
 e) Failing to free a chunk that is no longer needed.
+You might have memory leaks, which if you are using a program that generates a lot of dynamic memory, then your computer can suffer in performance.
+I.E. malloc fails due to being out of physical memory, paging process pages from memorry to disk, etc.

 3) Run